riverfr0zen/sketches/README.md

 # Building

-## How to fix wasm-bindgen version mismatch error
+## NOTE: wasm-bindgen version mismatch error

 If you see an error like this: